derivexyz/subgraph/ExampleQueries.md

 }
 ```

-## Get the 15min option price history for a specific option
+## Get the hourly option price history for a specific option

 _OptionId is the graphql option Id_